-Whether you are sending out resumes hoping to land your first teaching job or looking to shift to a new school or district, one fact remains the same: all the best credentials, experience, and passion will go unnoticed without a strong cover letter.
+Whether you are sending out resumes hoping to land your first teaching job or looking to shift to a new school or district, one fact remains the same: All the best credentials, experience, and passion will go unnoticed without a strong cover letter.
 The main rule?
 Sell yourself the way a publicist would.
 Cover letters aren’t a time for modesty.
 They’re a time to highlight your accomplishments and make your passion for teaching known.
-Below you’ll find our tips for creating the best cover letter possible and our top 16 favorite teacher cover letter examples.
+Below you’ll find our tips for creating the best cover letter possible and our top teacher cover letter and CV examples.

 Keep it short and sweet.

-You’ve only got about 30 seconds to capture a hiring director’s attention, so you need to start with what we call the elevator pitch.
-Imagine you have the time between the elevators close and open again on a new floor to sell yourself.
+You’ve only got about 30 seconds to capture a hiring director’s attention, so start with what we call “the elevator pitch.”
+Imagine you have the time between the elevators closing on one floor and opening again on another floor to sell yourself.
 Instead of rehashing everything on your resume, use the space to craft a paragraph or two that will convince them you are a standout candidate and are worth moving on to the next step.

 Emphasize why you’re a great match.

-Read their job description and find the overlap between the skills you bring to the table with the skills they need.
+Read the job description and find the overlap between the skills you bring to the table with the skills they need.
 If the job description calls for certain qualities or uses specific language, repeat them in your cover letter!
 The ultimate goal for your cover letter is to say, “You’ve got a problem?
 I’m the ideal person to solve it.”
 Be professional and use concrete examples.

 Tailor each and every cover letter to fit the specific school, district, and job for which you’re applying.
 Research the school and its culture.
 That way, you can address their expectations and also use specific examples of achievements in your history to show why you’re the right candidate for the position.